MLDL-2024-GIST/Coding-Assignment/README.md

 >>> print(acc)
 0.96 # for example
 ```
-`REPORT2`: Visualize the decision boundary of an SVM and analyze how slack variables allow misclassification.
-You can also adjust the hyperparameters to find best accuracy.

 ## Kernel Tricks (30%)
 Write a program in python that performs Kernel Trick for SVM.
 Run your own kernel functions on the given dataset.